sanketika-labs/beckn-schema/becknv2-schema/api-specs/discover-api-design.md

 The `context` section specifies:
 - **`network_id`**: Array of network identifiers for the BAP (Beckn App Provider)
 - **`action`**: Action being performed (e.g., "discover")
-- **`schema_context`**: Array of URIs to specific item schemas' schema-settings.json files that define the search and response structure.
+- **`schema_context`**: Array of URIs to specific item schemas' schema-context.jsonld files that define the search and response structure.
 Allows searching across multiple item types simultaneously.

 **Benefits of Multiple Network IDs:**
 - **Cross-Network Search**: Items can be associated with multiple networks (e.g., electronics and tech)